Chinese Hero: Tales of the Blood Sword

 Chinese Hero: Tales of the Blood Sword is a wuxia manhua series created by Hong Kong artist Ma Wing-shing.
-It is also referred to as Blood Sword, Blood Sword Dynasty, A Chinese Hero: Tales of the Blood Sword and A Man Called Hero.
+It is also referred to as Blood Sword, Blood Sword Dynasty, A Chinese Hero: Tales of the Blood Sword, and A Man Called Hero.

+It was published in English by Jademan Comics in Hong Kong, and by DrMaster in the United States.

 Background

 The artwork and drawing style of Chinese Hero is responsible for the modern characteristics of manhua.
-It was a breakthrough in terms of using high levels of details, realistic style, clear cut action scenes and skillful use of color in combination with an engrossing plot.
+It was a breakthrough in terms of using high levels of details, realistic style, clear-cut action scenes, and skillful use of color in combination with an engrossing plot.
 The manhua turned the artist Ma Wing-shing from rags to riches.
 Ma became the most popular manhua artist in Hong Kong at that time.
-The story was an immediate hit selling 45,000 copies when first released.
+The story was an immediate hit, selling 45,000 copies when first released.
 At the peak of its popularity, sales hit peaks of 200,000 copies.
-It is famous for having characters that are physically imperfect, such as missing an eye or limb for the sake to express the realism that real life people are not perfect.
+In January 1990 its circulation was 180,000.
+That month Monica Ko of the South China Morning Post described it as "One of the best sellers" of Jademan.
+It is famous for having characters that are physically imperfect, such as missing an eye or limb for the sake of expressing the realism that real life people are not perfect.